 NO ATROPINE DURING PEA OR ASYSTOLE

 Although there is no evidence that atropine has a detrimental effect during bradycardia or asystolic cardiac arrest, routine use of atropine during PEA or asystole has not been shown to have a therapeutic benefit.
-Therefore, the AHA has removed atropine from the cardiac arrest guidelines.
+Therefore, the ILCOR has removed atropine from the cardiac arrest guidelines.

 STANDARD DOSE EPINEPHRINE IS VASOPRESSOR OF CHOICE